 No Man’s Sky is a unique case of videogame marketing controversy.
 What it promised was so nebulous—a huge procedural universe where who knows what you’ll find—that expectations had unlimited space to grow into.
 They could only plummet back to a craggy rock of a planet on release.
 We just didn’t know how hard the landing would be.

 But some of what had No Man’s Sky under fire from players was predictable videogame marketing backlash.
 After years of covering videogames, I’ve seen game after game fail to align with its gorgeous E3 trailer and expertly composed screenshots.
 I’ve seen games that looked finished at one E3—such as Star Wars 1313—disappear from the next, never to be seen again.

 To some degree, this happens just because games change a lot during development, but in other cases, the games we see at E3 never even existed outside of that specific demo.
-How and when games are shown to the public varies between developers, publishers, and budgets, but for the biggest of them there are some common practices that repeatedly end with a 30 page thread comparing stills from two years ago with the game that released.
+How and when games are shown to the public varies between developers, publishers, and budgets, but for the biggest of them there are some common practices that repeatedly end with a 30-page forum thread comparing stills from two years ago with the game that released.
 Here are five reasons everything we see before a big game is released is suspect (and why we don't recommend preordering).

 The vertical slice